Jack Leverett III

 Jack Hobson Leverett III (born January 18, 2000) is an American sport shooter.
 He has qualified to represent the United States at the 2020 Summer Olympics.
 He is the older brother of Henry Leverett who is also a sport shooter.
+Before each match, Jack's preferred meal was a kool-aid pickle, modeled after the song Shotta Flow by NLE Choppa.